hyundotio/high-performance-cesium-wasm-sat-viz/README.md

 I won't go into every method that I've tried but every method I've tried has resulted in browser errors, Next.js errors, and/or Vercel (500 status filesystem) errors.
 Using the CopyWebPackPlugin, wrapping it in a dynamic component, and then finally importing the Cesium files via `import` inside a `useEffect` yielded 100% success.

 #### TypeScript shenanigans with Cesium.js
 With all the work above, it is very important to utilize the dynamically called Cesium and not import individual functions like you would normally.
 Also it is very important to type Cesium specific things with `import type { xyz } from 'cesium'` not `import { xyz } from 'cesium'`

 ### I hope this helps you.
 Space is hard.

 ### Credits
-Thank you to the U.S. Gov for the TLE data. and please give this repo a star if it was helpful!
+Thank you to the U.S. Gov for the TLE data.
+Thank you https://github.com/wasmerio/sgp4 for sgp4 wasm.
+and please give this repo a star if it was helpful!